Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: A simplified tke TKE transport equation

 Lastly, above the wake, the wake-added \gls{tke} vanishes quickly, and therefore, the choice of $\tauKW$ becomes less significant.
 For simplicity, we assume $\tauKW \approx \tau_k$ above the wake.

 Using $z_{BT}$ as the height of the wind turbine bottom-tip, the dissipation time scale results as

 To use equation \eqref{eq:tau_w}, we still need to model $\tau_{k,\infty}$ and $\tau_k$.
-Figure~\ref{fig:TauC_Evo} shows the streamwise evolution of $\tilde{\tau}_{k}$, where the tilde denotes spatial averaging over the rotor projected area.
-A linear fit seems to provide a good approximation of $\tilde{\tau}_{k}$ in the far wake region.
-Interestingly, the slopes of the linear fits seem to be identical for both \gls{sbl} and \gls{rbl} cases, whereas the y-intercepts differ slightly.
+Figure~\ref{fig:TauC_Evo} shows the streamwise evolution of \tr{$\tilde{\tau}_{k,w}$} \tr{for a selected number of~\gls{les}}, where the tilde denotes \tr{the best fit, obtained from a least-square minimisation procedure between the model and the~\gls{les} data.} A linear fit seems to provide a good approximation of $\tilde{\tau}_{k,w}$ in the far wake region.
+Interestingly, the slopes of the linear fits seem to be \tr{independent of the thrust coefficient and turbulence intensities, whereas the y-intercepts differ slightly depending on the flow and actuator disk conditions}.